-Negative: McAfee are a US company so it remains to be seen whether current logging policy remains and what authorities can ‘access’.
+Negative: McAfee is a US company so it remains to be seen whether current logging policy remains and what authorities can ‘access’.
 Until then:

 - No Logging policy: A free VPN no log with NO IP or Data logging

 - In excess of 22 million users worldwide